-So much about the course impressed its new owners, from its secluded beauty to the charm of the spartan amenities, but when the team finally hit the links, one tradition seemed to sum up everything that made the course so special.
-Sweetens had a long-standing ritual that first-timers to the course would take a shot of whiskey on the first hole before teeing off, what regulars referred to as “taking your first shot, before your first shot.”
+So much about the course impressed its new owners, from its secluded beauty to the charm of the spartan amenities.
+But when the team finally hit the links, one tradition summed up everything that made the course so special.
+Sweetens has a long-standing ritual.
+First-timers to the course take a shot of whiskey on the first hole before teeing off.
+Regulars referred to this as “taking your first shot before your first shot.”

 Visitors would leave bottles.
 Guests would reuse shot glasses.
 Bottles were shared with friends and staff.
-That kind of welcoming authenticity, genuine and unpretentious, was exactly what Rick and Peyton and the others had quickly grown to love about the place.
+That kind of welcoming authenticity — genuine and unpretentious — was exactly what everyone loved about the place.
 According to Rick, “The lightbulb just lit up.
 No other course does this.
 It’s really authentic and truly romantic.
 It seemed only natural to take that to another level.”
 And so, the idea for Sweetens Cove whiskey was born.

-To create a whiskey befitting such a special place, the group turned to Marianne Eaves, a Tennessee native with an impressive whiskey-making resume.
-Marianne was, coincidentally, born not far from the course, but she grew up one state north in Kentucky.
+To create a whiskey befitting such a special place, the group turned to Marianne Eaves.
+A Tennessee native with an impressive whiskey-making resume, Marianne was, coincidentally, born not far from the course.
+She grew up one state north in Kentucky.
 It was there, during a stint with whiskey giant Brown-Forman, that she became the first female Master Taster, followed by a period as Master Distiller, another first, at Castle & Key Distillery.
 Her time at Castle & Key, which was resurrected from the ruins of the Old Taylor Distillery, had exposed her to the process of designing a whiskey bigger than the liquid in the bottle, something that embodied a place and its history.